S2 (star): 2018 pericentre passage

-In 2018, S2 made its closest approach to Sgr A*, reaching 7650 km/s or almost 3% of the speed of light, while passing the black hole at a distance of just 120 AU or about 1400 times its Schwarzschild radius.
+In 2018, S2 made its closest approach to Sgr A*, reaching 7,650 km/s or almost 3% of the speed of light, while passing the black hole at a distance of just 120 AU or about 1,400 times its Schwarzschild radius.
 S2 reached its pericenter on May 19, 2018, while its velocity in the line of sight from Earth peaked in April, and later hit its minimum in late August and early September.

 Independent analyses by the GRAVITY collaboration (led by Reinhard Genzel) and the KECK/UCLA Galactic Center Group (led by Andrea Ghez) revealed a combined transverse Doppler and gravitational redshift up to 200 km/s/c, in agreement with general relativity predictions.

 Additional analysis has revealed a Schwarzschild precession of 12 arcminutes (0.2 degrees) in S2's orbit caused by the close passage, fully consistent with general relativity.

 S0–102

 In 2012, a star called S0–102 (or S55) was found to be orbiting even closer to the Milky Way's central supermassive black hole than S0–2 does.
 At one-sixteenth the brightness of S0–2, S0–102 was not initially recognized because it required many more years of observations to distinguish it from its local infrared background.
-S0–102 has an orbital period of 11.5 years, even shorter than that of S0–2.
+S0–102 has an orbital period of 12.8 years, even shorter than that of S0–2.
 Of all the stars orbiting the black hole, only these two have their orbital parameters and trajectories fully known in all three dimensions of space.
 The discovery of two stars orbiting the central black hole so closely with their orbits fully described is of extreme interest to astronomers, as the pair together will allow much more precise measurements on the nature of gravity and general relativity around the black hole than would be possible from using S0–2 alone.

-A still closer star S62 has since been discovered with an orbital period of 9.9 years.